We the Media: Ch. 4: Newsmakers Turn the Tables

 Politicians of the future will not be able to use the media to its highest effect.
-In his discussion of Phil Gomes.
-Gillmor mentions that a large part of the success of Gomes’ strategy was the IBM AS/400.
+In his discussion of Phil Gomes, Gillmor mentions that a large part of the success of Gomes’ strategy was the IBM AS/400.
 Computers made the instant transfer of materials possible.
 This helped Gomes achieve his marketing penetration.

 The largest part of Gillmor’s focus lies in the way the current political community has yet to embrace the notion of social media.
 His main advice for the community at large is to make use of the media as a tool.
 The community can use the untapped masses connected to the other end of those networks.

 Ch.
 5: The Consent of the Governed

-Chapter 5 discusses the introduction of the Internet as a medium both for politicians and citizens to actively contribute to campaigns from.
-More specifically the chapter focuses on the usage of micro blogging as a more personal form of democratic interaction between the electors and the elected.
+The introduction of the Internet is a medium both for politicians and citizens to actively contribute to campaigns.
+The chapter focuses on the usage of microblogging as a more personal form of democratic interaction between the electors and the elected.
 Both Howard Dean and John McCain are both credited with pioneering and perfecting this grassroots medium utilization.

-Ironically the chapter predicts microblogging reaching its apex during the 2008 elections, which would feature none other than John McCain.
-While John McCain used microblogging effectively; his opponent Barack Obama brilliantly carried out the most effective internet medium based campaign to date.
+Ironically, the chapter predicts microblogging reaching its apex during the 2008 elections, which would feature none other than John McCain.
+While McCain used microblogging effectively; his opponent Barack Obama brilliantly carried out the most effective internet medium based campaign to date.
 Obama's successful implementation of strategic targeted microblogging resulted in his election to the presidency over McCain.